 This example uses private IP addresses because it was tested in a lab environment.

-NOTE: Zscaler IPsec tunnels support a soft limit of 200 Mbps per tunnel.
-If your organization wants to forward more than 200 Mbps of traffic, Zscaler recommends you configure more IPsec VPN tunnels as needed.
-For example, if you organization forwards 400 Mbps of traffic, you can configure two primary VPN tunnels and two secondary VPN tunnels.
-If your organization processes 600 Mbps of traffic, you would configure three primary VPN tunnels and three secondary VPN tunnels.
+Zscaler IPSec tunnels support a limit of 200 Mbps for each public source IP address.
+If your organization wants to forward more than 200 Mbps of traffic, Zscaler recommends configuring more IPSec VPN tunnels with different public source IP addresses.
+For example, if your organization forwards 400 Mbps of traffic, you can configure two primary VPN tunnels and two backup VPN tunnels.
+If your organization forwards 600 Mbps of traffic, you can configure three primary VPN tunnels and three backup VPN tunnels.